cleroux/cesium-image-ws/README.md

 lat : Latitude in degrees (required)
 lon : Longitude in degrees (required)
 alt : Altitude in meters (required)
-hdg : Heading in degrees (optional)
+hdg : Heading in degrees (optional, defaults to 0.0)
-pit : Pitch in degrees (optional)
+pit : Pitch in degrees (optional, defaults to -90.0)
-rol : Roll in degrees (optional)
+rol : Roll in degrees (optional, defaults to 0.0)

+### Example
 ```
 http://localhost:8080/?lat=32.71&lon=-117.16&alt=5000&hdg=0.0&pit=-90.0&rol=0.0
 ```